open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Instrumentation.AspNet/README.md

 This instrumentation can be configured to change the default behavior by using `AspNetMetricsInstrumentationOptions` as explained below.

-### EnableServerAttributesForRequestDuration

-This option allows to enable `server.address` and `server.port` attributes for `http.server.request.duration` metric.

 ### Metric Enrich

 This option allows one to enrich the metric with additional information from